 The Fossil Q Explorist is the most comprehensive, cohesive smartwatch from the company yet.
 Not only has its screen gone full circle, it comes with customizable software buttons and Android Wear 2.0 out of the box.

-Launching for $255 in late September, the Explorist seems be priced well for a smartwatch with more pizzazz than most others.
-We’ll have to wait and see if it brings anything inventive to the table in terms of software, but this could be one of 2017’s better options when it launches later this Autumn.
+Having launched for $255 in late September, the Explorist is priced well for a smartwatch with more pizzazz than most others.
+We’ll have to wait and see if it brings anything inventive to the table in terms of software, but this could be one of 2017’s better options when it launches later in the Autumn.

 “Explorist” is an odd choice to settle on for this watch, mostly because it looks like its natural habitat is the office environment.
 Regardless, this tough looking wearable is decked out with edgy design elements.